opentok/opentok-android-sdk-samples/Phone-Call-Detection/README.md

 # Phone Call Detection

-This application provides a Video Chat tutorial for Android.
+This application provides a sample demonstrating phone calls detection.
 Upon deploying this sample application, you should be able to have two-way audio and video communication using OpenTok.
-You will be notified about incoming and outgoing phone calls (happening during the video call).
+Audio and video streams published from device to OpenTok session will be halted for the duration of ongoing phone call.

 Main features:
 * Create 2-way OpenTok video call
-* Detect incoming and outgoing native phone calls (while being on video call)
+* Detect incoming and outgoing native phone calls
+* Disable device video/video while being onCallStateChanged the phone call

 # Configure the app
 Open the `OpenTokConfig` file and configure the `API_KEY`, `SESSION_ID`, and `TOKEN` variables.
 You can obtain these values from your [TokBox account](https://tokbox.com/account/#/).